 Give that mixture a good mix in a small bowl until it’s well combined, then pull your pork belly off the smoker and dump the cubes into the sauce.
 Give the bowl a good shake then transfer them to an aluminum tray.

-Cover the tray with aluminum foil and place it back on the smoker, still at 250°F for another 45 minutes.
+Cover the tray with aluminum foil and place it back on the smoker, still at 250°F for another 45 minutes to an hour.